loup icon

 Ketchup

-Squeeze a small amount of ketchup onto a toothbrush and rub into the silver.
+Squeeze a small amount of ketchup onto a toothbrush and rub it into the silver.

 Results